Overview of Sequel Scripts

 Whether you need to merge data from different sources or need to run a complex multi-step process over your data, Script Views provide the power of a script with the flexibility of a view.
 You can design one from scratch or modify an existing script.
 Minor changes to your script can provide your users with additional functionalities and abilities.

-Give your users the ability to transfer their data into information without the struggle of data location.
+Give your users the ability to transfer their data into information with data access software that makes it easy.